KhronosGroup/glTF/specification/README.md

 ### Common Techniques

 In addition to supporting arbitrary GLSL shader programs, glTF allows the ability to specify common shading techniques such as Blinn, Lambert and Phong without the need to supply the GLSL shader code.
-This is included as a convenience for both exporters and runtimes
+This is included as a hint for runtimes that have built-in support for the common techniques.

-<mark>*Todo: Patrick we really need to think about conformance here.
-Does a conforming implementation have to support both shaders and common techniques?
-Or just shaders, where the common techniques are a hint?
-Or just the common techniques... if the later, then what does a conforming implementation do with shader code?
-Ignore it in favor of the common technique?*</mark>

 ```json
     "details": {